zsotroav/plushies/spec.md

 ```

 ## AI Players
-If the "Overlord" opponent is selected at the beginning of the game, the player
+If the "Overlord" opponent option is selected at the beginning of the game, the
-will play against a randomly picked AI opponent:
+player will play against a randomly picked AI opponent:
 * Dennis: Picks moves randomly
 * Clyde: Waits 5-10 seconds before selecting a move randomly
 * Ninty: Will always use the move that deals the most damage, always has high